-

 Citrus

-MeyerLemon · Self-fertile · Sweeter than a regular lemon – cross between alemon and mandarin orange · Thin skin and juicy · Bear multiple crops per season · Prune anytime to maintain size and shape · They prefer a soil pH between 5.5 and 6.5 andthrive in a loamy or sandy mixture Watering is one of the keys to growing any citrus plant, particularly those grown in pots.
+· CITRUS Watering is one of the keys to growing any citrus plant, particularly those grown in pots.
 The tree should be moist, not soggy.
 Put your finger into the soil at about 2 inches.
 If you feel dampness with your fingertip, wait to water.
-If it feels dry, water until you see water run out the bottom of the pot.
-Keep your tree healthy by misting…
+If it is dry, water until you see water run out of the bpttom of the pot.
+Keep your tree healthy by misting leaves with water daily when you are running heat durning the cold months.
+Artic Frost Satsuma Self-pollinating One of the most cold-hardy citrus varieties Known for being one of the sweetest citrus varities Fruit is easy to peel Considered seedless Produces high…

 -